kenny-io/documentation/v3/node/bill_payments/retrieve_recurring_bill_service.md

-# Retrieve details of a bill service
+# Retrieve details of a recurring bill service

 When you purchase a recurring bill service, you have the ability to retrieve its details.
 This is particularly useful for merchants who offer bill payments services in bulk.
 When users lodge complaints related to a recurring bill, all you need to do is retrieve the details of that bill from Flutterwave and clarify any confusions for your users.